-Projects are an essential part of Foleon.
+With Foleon, every Doc you create is part of a project — making it one of the essential components of our platform.
 In this article, we’ll talk about how you manage projects and their settings.

-💡 Want to learn more?
+💡 Want to learn more about the dashboard?
 Check out our article All about the Dashboard.

 In this article

 With Foleon, every Foleon Doc you create is part of a project.
 Each project has its own settings: a hostname, Google Analytics code, and default logos.
 These settings apply to every Foleon Doc within a project.

 See how projects fit into the Foleon account structure.